StaPH-B/docker-builds/README.md

 # docker-auto-builds
-This repo contains the Dockerfiles and other assorted files necessary for building Docker images/containers for a variety of programs used by members of the StaPH-B (State Public Health Lab Bioinformatics) consortium.
+This repo contains the Dockerfiles and other assorted files necessary for building Docker images for a variety of programs used by members of the StaPH-B (State Public Health Lab Bioinformatics) consortium.
 The purpose of this repo is to provide a centralized location for Docker images that is easily accessible for users, with clear documentation on how the containers were built and how to use them.

 Each Dockerfile lists author/maintainer for that specific Docker image, but the authors/maintainers of the docker images are:
   * [@kapsakcj](https://github.com/kapsakcj)